This Young Startup Aims To Groom The Next Even-Younger Batch of Entrepreneurs

 Start learning young they say, because curious young minds have a knack to learn faster and pick up new skills.
 Without a doubt, 29-yo Lim Weiyuan is a firm believer of that when he founded Reactor School, a visionary education startup that develops entrepreneurship education programmes for young people aged 13 to 24.

-Together with two other co-founders, Khairul Rusydi and Ian Low, they started Reactor School in 2012 with the ambitious plan to groom the youths of today and inject them with an entrepreneurial mind.
+Together with 3 other co-founders, Khairul Rusydi, Ian Low and Puah Jing Wen, they started Reactor School in 2012 with the ambitious plan to groom the youths of today and inject them with an entrepreneurial mind.

 Through meticulously-designed curriculum that is beyond classroom learning, these young students will be equipped with real skills that will help them to excel in life.
 The founders even went one step further to create a network of successful startup mentors where students can get access to real-life advice from fundraising to building business connections.
 Impressive.